ycrc/ycrc.github.io/docs/clusters-at-yale/access/vpn.md

 Note the activation and specification of the Trojan scanner script, which should have been installed along with OpenConnect.

-Save this connection, and it will be available from the NetworkManager app's pop-up menu under "VPN connections".
+Save this connection, and it will be available as a checkbox from the NetworkManager app's pop-up menu under "VPN connections".

 #### Using the command line